mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/README.md

 ## Description

 Open Source library with functions to directly access to sprites of the TMS9918A.

-Provides basic functions for initialization and display Sprites and functions for access specific parameters (positioning, color, pattern, visibility and EarlyClock).
+Provides a set of functions for displaying Sprites, both fully (PUTSPRITE) and specific (positioning, color, pattern, visibility and EarlyClock).

 Contains the PUTSPRITE function similar to that of MSX BASIC.